jdrouet/mrml/readme.md

 ## Performance

-With the same linux amd64 machine, to render the amario template
+With the same Linux amd64 machine, to render the amario template

 - Node: 606.59ms
 - Rust: 3.48ms

-To reproduce those results, you can follow the configuration [in the gitlab-ci.yml](./.gitlab-ci.yml) or look on [codebench.cloud](https://app.codebench.cloud/#/repo/github/jdrouet/mrml)
+To reproduce those results, you can follow the configuration [in `gitlab-ci.yml`](./.gitlab-ci.yml) or look on [codebench.cloud](https://app.codebench.cloud/#/repo/github/jdrouet/mrml).

 ## Missing implementations

 - `mj-style[inline]`: not yet implemented.
 It requires parsing the generated html to apply the inline styles afterward (that's how it's done in mjml) which would kill the performances.
-Applying it at render time would improve the performance but it would still require to parse the css.
+Applying it at render time would improve the performance but it would still require to parse the CSS.
 - `mj-include`: not yet implemented.
 It requires to handle loading remote templates when using mrml in a wasm (browser or server side) format, which implies being able to load from a different location (`file://`, `https://`, relative, etc).

 ## Who is using MRML?